hkim6000/SkyNetDemo-CSharp/README.md

 <h3>Getting Started for Your Own Asp.Net Core Project</h3><br>
 //////////////////////////////////////////////////////////<br>
 - Create a empty web project<br>
-- Add Project Reference : SKYNET.dll
+- Add Project Reference : SKYNET.dll <br>
 // the SKYNET.dll file is in the bin\Debug\net10.0 foler in this demo project)<br>
 //////////////////////////////////////////////////////////<br>
 //  Prerequisite : install thru menu-view-terminal in Visual Studio<br>